simongravelle/atb2lammps/README.md

 ```
 bash atb2lammps.sh KIR7_allatom_optimized_geometry.lt
 ```
-where KIR7_allatom_optimized_geometry.lt i the geometry file download from the ATB.
+where KIR7_allatom_optimized_geometry.lt is the geometry file downloaded from the ATB.
 Then run LAMMPS:

 ```
 lmp -in input.lammps